Perry-L/fonts/README.md

 This project contains the binary font files served by Google Fonts: https://fonts.google.com

+# Converted files for Teensy ILI9341_t3 library were added.

 The top level directories indicate the license of all files found within them.
 Subdirectories are named according to the family name of the fonts within.